rxritalin/Music-Assistant-Lovelace-UI/README.md

 This controls the side menu from being shown or hidden.
 2. Create a second input_boolean or Toggle, mine is called "input_boolean.rx_stereo_volume".
 You can use this name if you like, or name it whatever you want and then search for and edit the above code to replace "input_boolean.rx_stereo_volume" with whatever your boolean was named.
 This controls the touch volume slider from being shown or hidden.
 3. Create a input_select or Dropdown, mine is called "input_select.rx_stereo_menu_list".
 You can use this name if you like, or name it whatever you want and then search for and edit the above code to replace "input_select.rx_stereo_menu_list" with whatever your boolean was named.
 This controls which iframe window to show from the side menu.
 You need to add the following entries for the input_select, I cant remember if the order matters, so just in case I would add them in the order below.
   -   Search
   -   Playlists
   -   Albums
   -   Artists
   -   Tracks
   -   Stations
   -   Coverart
+4. This UI was built to work with a single player in my house.
+I wanted to get around to making this player a variable selection, but did not have the time to do so.
+As it stands you would need to create a new dashboard or dashboard view for each player you want and interface for.
+Search through the yaml code for "entity: media_player.squeeze_rxstereo" and replace it with the name of the player you want to use.

 You also need a few images and the theme file.
 The images, attached here need to go in the root of your "www" folder in your config folder.
 If you put them into a sub-folder under www make sure you edit the code above accordingly.
 In the code above the path is listed as "/local/mass-power.png" and "/local/mass-background2.png", and there are two entries for each.
 You would need to edit these paths to "/local/sub-folder-name/mass-background2.png" and "/local/sub-folder-name/mass-power.png" accordingly for each if you put them in a subfolder.